 - A vented canner should have the vent left open until the water has reached a boil so that there is no excess air in the pot.

 - A pressure canner with a weighted gauge will release excess air automatically.
-These, however, do not adjust to high altitudes like the vented ones do.
+These, however, do not adjust to high altitudes as the vented ones do.
 You’ll need to read the instructions for your altitude carefully.

 Another valuable tool regardless of the canning method you use is a jar lifter.
 This is, basically, a pair of tongs that will grip the neck of a single jar and allow you to move the jar to and from the water.